Netcracker/qubership-opensearch/documentation/installation-guide/README.md

     ```
     <!-- #GFCFilterMarkerEnd# -->

-* To run `privileged` containers or actions on Kubernetes before 1.25 version, you need to apply `PodSecurityPolicy` from [psp.yaml](/charts/helm/opensearch-service/templates/psp.yaml), create `ClusterRole` with its usage and bind it to `ServiceAccount` with `$OPENSEARCH_FULLNAME` name using `ClusterRoleBinding`.
+* To run `privileged` containers or actions on Kubernetes before 1.25 version, apply `PodSecurityPolicy` from [psp.yaml](/charts/helm/opensearch-service/templates/psp.yaml), create `ClusterRole` with its usage, and bind it to `ServiceAccount` with `$OPENSEARCH_FULLNAME` name using `ClusterRoleBinding`.

-* To run `privileged` containers or actions on Kubernetes 1.25+ version, you need to provide `privileged` policy to OpenSearch namespace.
+* To run `privileged` containers or actions on Kubernetes 1.25+ version, provide the `privileged` policy to the OpenSearch namespace.
 It can be performed with the following command:

   ```bash
   kubectl label --overwrite ns "$OPENSEARCH_NAMESPACE" pod-security.kubernetes.io/enforce=privileged
   ```

-  This command can be executed automatically with property `ENABLE_PRIVILEGED_PSS: true` in deployment parameters.
-It requires the following cluster rights for deployment user:
+  This command can be executed automatically with the `ENABLE_PRIVILEGED_PSS: true` property in the deployment parameters.
+It requires the following cluster rights for the deployment user:

   ```yaml
     - apiGroups: [""]